Maryorie Hernández

 Maryorie Belén Hernández Collao (born 20 March 1990) is a Chilean former footballer who played as a forward.

 Career

 Hernández retired at the end of the 2021 season and returned to play football by signing with Magallanes for the 2024 season.

 At international level, Hernández represented Chile at the 2008 FIFA U-20 Women's World Cup.
 Hernández also represented the Chile national futsal team in the Copa América de Futsal Femenina in 2011 and 2015.

 Personal life

-She got civil union with the also footballer María José Urrutia on 15 May 2023.
+She got civil union with the footballer María José Urrutia on 15 May 2023.
 She got pregnant with twins in 2025.